 After residences in the Arts Theatre and the Comedy Store, we moved to the Soho Theatre in 2008, which remains our London home.

-From our London base, which is a lot less sinister than one in a disused volcano, we also go off around the country to do shows and workshops for other people, appearing in theatres and at festivals all over the UK and Ireland.
+From this base, which is a lot less sinister than one in a disused volcano, we also tour our shows and workshops around the country, appearing in theatres and at festivals all over the UK and Ireland.

 We have also run shows at the Edinburgh Fringe every year, having gigged in the Underbelly, the Bongo Club and the Assembly Roxy!